 How Many Lighthouses Are There In Maine?

 Maine has a whopping 65 lighthouses total.
 Not all of them are accessible on land, and in fact, many of them you can only get to or see by boat.
-But there are so many you can also drive to, visit, climb, which makes this an incredible state to tour lighthouses.
+But there are also so many you can also drive to, visit, and climb, which makes this an incredible state to tour lighthouses.

 For this particular itinerary, you will visit 12 lighthouses, which doesn’t even include ones seen from the water, so you’ll have the opportunity to add on even more with optional boat tours along the way.
 This itinerary also includes some of the best places to see in New England along the coast, so you’ll get the best of both worlds.